mantidproject/mantid/dev-docs/source/GettingStarted.rst

 Ubuntu
 ^^^^^^
-Follow the instructions at http://download.mantidproject.org/ubuntu.html to add the stable release repository and mantid ppa.
+Follow the `Ubuntu instructions <http://download.mantidproject.org/ubuntu.html>`_ to add the stable release repository and mantid ppa.
 Download the latest `mantid-developer <https://sourceforge.net/projects/mantid/files/developer>`_ package and install it: